 Working with resistance bands doesn’t just build muscle.
 It can also help melt away fat.

 A study published in 2022 shows that resistance band training lowers body fat in people who are overweight better than other forms of training, including free weights and bodyweight exercises.
 The review looked at 18 trials involving 669 participants.

 Resistance bands range from simple, flat therapy bands to flat loop bands and elastic tubing with interchangeable handles that make them more user-friendly.

 Choose a set of bands with varying resistances, or tension levels.
 Bands often are color-coded, with greater tension offered as the band colors get darker.
 (More tension is the equivalent of more weight, to put it in lifting terms.)

 The more strength that’s required for an exercise, the higher the resistance you’ll need from the band.
 (As an example, you’ll need more tension for a chest press than a bicep curl, explains Travers.)

 Also, consider the types of accessories that come with the bands, such as door attachments or ankle cuffs, and match them with the types of exercise you plan to do.

-“With any type of exercise, you have to maintain proper form and posture, just like you would if you were using an exercise machine,” he adds.
-“And, the reps and resistance may change based on the individual, but to get the most out of a resistance training session, you need to take your muscles to fatigue.”
+“With any type of exercise, you have to maintain proper form and posture, just like you would if you were using an exercise machine,” advises Travers.
+“And the reps and resistance may change based on the individual.
+Just take your muscles to fatigue to get the most out of a session.”

 Traverse recommends performing two sets of 15 repetitions of each of these exercises once a day on at least two days of the week: